Protopresbyter Valery Lukianov

 Archpriest Serge Lukianov

 Archpriest Serge Lukianov completed his theological degree at Holy Trinity Seminary, in Jordanville, New York.
-In addition to serving as the administrator of the St. Alexander Nevsky Parish in Howell, NJ, and rector of the New Martyrs & Confessors of Russia Church in Brooklyn, NY, Fr.
-Serge holds the position of Diocesan Secretary on the diocesan council of the Eastern American Diocese, ROCOR.
-On Saturdays he serves as director of the St. Alexander Nevsky Parish School, and teaches Law of God courses to the students.
+In addition to serving as the administrator of the St. Alexander Nevsky Parish in Howell, NJ, he is the rector of the New Martyrs & Confessors of Russia Church in Brooklyn, NY.
+On Saturdays, Fr.
+Serge serves as director of the St. Alexander Nevsky Parish School and teaches Law of God courses to the students.

 Archpriest Rafael Melendez